Malsdepot/AnimationFrames/README.md

 # AnimationFrames
-Plugin for GIMP to generate an many copies of existing image with layers ready for use as animation frames.
+Plugin for GIMP to generate as many copies of existing layer with new duplicate layers ready for use as animation frames.